atonkamanda/deep-reverse-learning/README.md

- Unfortunately, I wasn't able to make this idea work but I might come back to it.
+ Unfortunately, I wasn't able to make this idea work during my master degree but I am currently working on it with [Lucas Maes](https://lucas-maes.github.io/).

 **Idea:**